Globski/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 ## Requirements

 - Diagrams should be clear and detailed.

-## Background Context
-Web infrastructure design is crucial for building scalable, reliable, and efficient web applications.
-Understanding the various components and their interactions helps in designing robust systems.

 ## Learning Objectives
 After completing this project, you should be able to explain: